AaronSajiAlexander/PortfolioRiskAnalysisPipeline/replit.md

 **Think of it like:** Having a detective who spots unusual patterns and connections that aren't obvious.

 ### Stage 4: Sentiment Analysis (Reading the News)
-**What it does:** Reads and analyzes financial news about your high-risk (RED) investments.
+**What it does:** Reads and analyzes financial news about ALL high-risk investments identified by both core analysis AND ML analysis.
 **Analyzes:** Sentiment scores, trends, themes, and confidence levels from multiple news sources.
-**Only for RED items:** Focuses on investments that need attention most urgently.
+**Comprehensive Coverage:** Includes stocks flagged as RED in core analysis, stocks predicted to become RED by ML, stocks with deteriorating trends (>60% confidence), and stocks with CRITICAL/HIGH severity anomalies.
-**Think of it like:** Having someone read 50 news articles and summarize whether they're good news, bad news, or neutral.
+**Think of it like:** Having someone read 50 news articles for EVERY concerning stock and summarize whether they're good news, bad news, or neutral.

 ### Stage 5: Report Generation (Pulling It All Together)
 **What it does:** Creates professional reports and downloadable files from all the analysis.